 (What is a Makeup portfolio?)

-A makeup artist portfolio is a collection of photographs that displays a makeup artist’s best work.
+A makeup artist portfolio is a collection of photographs that display a makeup artist’s best work.

 It comes in two different formats that are easily accessible to others:

 - Online (which is more common today)

 We will talk more about the pros and cons for both types in part two.

 If you are just diving into the world of makeup artistry, then offering makeovers and taking photographs of your family and friends can be a good place to start.
 If you are going to a makeup school, you can take pictures of your models, or even yourself.
 And this is probably how you will get your first clients.
 Their friends will hear, someone will see your makeup on Instagram or some other social media platforms.

 But random, amateur images of your work scattered across your social media don’t make a professional portfolio.